authgear/authgear-server/docs/specs/user-export.md

   - `ldap`
 - `mfa.emails`: The list of MFA emails the user has.
 It is an empty array if the user has none.
 - `mfa.phone_numbers`: The list of MFA phone numbers the user has.
 It is an empty array if the user has none.
+- `mfa.totps`: The list of MFA TOTP authenticator the user has.
+It is an empty array if the user has none.
 - `biometric_count`: The number of biometric login the user has.
 - `passkey_count`: The number of passkey the user has.